TheCodersRoom/Maanga.htm/README.md

-# WebPageSample
+# Web sample
-Update Codes of CSS , HTML JS or add any other to make the webpage (index.htm) more attractive
+Update Codes of CSS , HTML JS or add any other to make the webpage (index.htm) more attractive.

 Add Contents to
-index.htm
+index.html

 Add Styles
 style.css